DOT drug and alcohol testing is not as straightforward as it may seem when you consider the following:

 - Available methods of intervening when an alcohol or drug problem is suspected, including confrontation, referral to any employee assistance program and or referral to management.

-In a rule with an implementation date of January 6, 2020, the Federal Motor Carrier Safety Administration requires motor carriers to alert drivers to the fact that the following personal information collected and maintained under Part 382 will be reported to the CDL Drug and Alcohol Clearinghouse:
+- The requirement that the following personal information collected and maintained under this part shall be reported to the CDL Drug and Alcohol Clearinghouse:

 - A verified positive, adulterated, or substituted drug test result;

 - An alcohol confirmation test with a concentration of 0.04 or higher;

 - A refusal to submit to any test required by Subpart C of Part 382;